-- 8.11 Only subscribe to bulletin boards, newsgroups or any other Internet Service if you need to as part of your council duties but please be aware that they are public forums so you must not reveal any confidential Council or service user information. - 8.12 Always disconnect your Internet access when not in use.
-Always log off or use a password-protected screensaver if you need to leave your PC unattended for any length of time. - 8.13 If councillors use the Internet to buy goods or services the Council will not accept liability for default of payment or for the security of any personal information you give, for example credit or debit card details.
+- 8.12 Only subscribe to bulletin boards, newsgroups or any other Internet Service if you need to as part of your council duties but please be aware that they are public forums so you must not reveal any confidential Council or service user information. - 8.13 Always disconnect your Internet access when not in use.
+Always log off or use a password-protected screensaver if you need to leave your PC unattended for any length of time. - 8.14 If councillors use the Internet to buy goods or services the Council will not accept liability for default of payment or for the security of any personal information you give, for example credit or debit card details.
+Do not send your credit card details to anyone by e-mail.